FJShen/RustySAT/README.md

 Aliased to a 32-bit unsigned integer.

 ### Literal
+- A `Variable`;
-- A `Variable` plus a boolean field representing the polarity of a literal.
-For example, `a` and `a'` have an identical `Variable` field but are different Literal objects.
+- A boolean field representing the polarity of a literal.

+For example, `a`
+and `a'` have an identical `Variable` field but different polarities.

 ### LiteralInfo
 - An enum field representing the status of a literal: `Satisfied`, `Unsatisfied`, or